odoo/documentation/inventory/management/incoming/handle_receipts.rst

 your warehouse, the number of receipt you register everyday... the way you handle receipts to your customers can vary a lot.

-Odoo allows you to handle receipts from your warehouse in 3 different
+Twenty20 allows you to handle receipts from your warehouse in 3 different
 ways:

 -  **One step**: Receive goods directly in stock.